 We will support NHS Test and Trace and work rapidly to identify those who have been in contact with the confirmed case.
-This will be achieved through our systems or from dialog with the notifying person.

 Personal details including address and telephone number are available within our student record and HR systems and a new report using tap and timetable data has been developed to identify both staff and students who were present in a classroom or library setting over a defined period.
 In some teaching environments registers may also be held and will support contact tracing.

 Students have been reminded of the importance of informing us of any absence or illness as well as tapping into every class they attend.

 More details about how we use your personal data for COVID-19 management can be found in our privacy notice.

-We will write to everyone who has been in the same teaching, work or halls of residence environment as the positive case offering reassurance and guidance.
+We will write to those who were in the same teaching or work environment at the same time as the positive case offering reassurance and guidance.
 Residential contacts will also be identified, and appropriate advice given.

-In many cases the threshold to require self-isolation will not be met as members of staff and students maintain two-metre social distancing.
+In many cases the threshold to require self-isolation will not be met as members of staff and students are asked to respect personal space where possible.
 In addition, and whilst not recognised by the NHS for the purpose of contact tracing, the use of visors (for staff) and face coverings further reduces the risk of transmission.

 Anybody who does need to self-isolate will be contacted and asked to do so.
 Both practical and wellbeing support will be offered to them and any other ARU student they may live with.

-This would be reported to public health officials and in liaison with the University senior management and public health officials, a risk assessment of the outbreak may indicate that measures to restrict in-person contact (including in-person teaching) may need to be implemented and/or self-isolation of one of more halls of residence.
+This would be reported to public health officials and in liaison with the University senior management and public health officials a risk assessment of the outbreak may indicate that additional measures are required.

 Please be aware that if it is agreed that halls need to be put into self-isolation this would happen at very short notice.
 See full details of how we will support students.